spiffe/spiffe/standards/SPIFFE-ID.md

 ### 3.3.
 SVID Format
 An SVID is not itself a document type.
 Many document formats exist already which fulfil the needs of a SPIFFE SVID, and we do not wish to re-invent those formats.
 Instead, we define a set of format-specific specifications which standardize the encoding of SVID information.

 In order for an SVID to be considered valid, it MUST leverage a document type for which a corresponding specification has been defined.
 At the time of this writing, the only supported document type is X.509.
+Note that format-specific SVID specifications may upgrade the requirements set forth in this document.

-Please see X.509 SPIFFE Verifiable Identity Document specification for more information.
+Please see the X.509 SPIFFE Verifiable Identity Document (X.509-SVID) specification for more information.

 ## 4. Conclusion
 The specifications contained within this document cover what it means to be SPIFFE compliant.
 While other specifications will need to be referenced in order to build a complete implementation, conformance to this document is sufficient for compliance purposes.